isaacchenoc/processing_game_life/README.md

-# processing_game
+# processing_game_life
 This is a simple game developed using processing.
+In this game, you are trying to escape a little maze, in which you need to interact with different items in order to solve the puzzles.

 The materials in this game (images and sounds) are all free online resources (please contact the author if there is any forms of infringement).